themains/piedomains/README.rst

 ==================================================
-Newpydomains: Predict category based on domain and its content
+piedomains: Predict category based on domain and its content
 ==================================================

 This package used `Shallalist dataset <https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZXTQ7V>`__ to train the model.